Vignerons du Sommierois (co-op), Viognier, IGP Pays D’Oc, Languedoc, France, 2016

 Appearance: clear and bright, pale intensity lemon, showing tears.

-Nose: clean, medium (+) intensity, youthful, with aromas as they come, of rich ripe apricot, yellow peach, edge of broom, pineapple skin, hints of almond oil and pear, merest hint of struck match; pear drop developed the next day (evacuated and refrigerated overnight).
+Nose: clean, medium (+) intensity, youthful, with aromas as they come, of rich ripe apricot, yellow peach, edge of gorse flower (delicate coconut-like), pineapple skin, hints of almond oil and pear, merest hint of struck match; pear drop developed the next day (evacuated and refrigerated overnight).

 Quality: good, well-balanced acidity with alcohol; has seen extended skin maceration at low temperature – witnessed by the grip, showing simple complexity, but with good intensity and flavour concentration, following into a modest length.